Women in South Korea: Role of women in the family

-Manager Mothers
+Manager mothers

-The figure of the Manager Mother is an emerging image in the educational context of South Korea.
+The figure of the manager mother is an emerging image in the educational context of South Korea.

 Specifically, neoliberal transformations have promoted the evolution of the maternal figure within the family, strengthening and evolving its role as educational support.

 Mothers have different nicknames in the Korean society.
-One of the most popular of these names, is 'Manager Moms'.
+One of the most popular of these names, is 'manager moms'.

 These mothers manage school work, GPAs and their children's strategies to enter prestigious universities.
 Their abilities are determined by how much information they have access to and their usefulness in order to finally get their children into a prestigious university.

-This process starts at the age of their children's day care.
-Once their children enters and graduates from elite universities, these young adults' chances to get a white-collar job increase.
-In a sense, the actions of the mothers managers are oriented to the future success of their children.
-Here the children's success become an opportunity and tool for the whole family.
-Their success will secure, if not promote, the whole family's chance to continue to belong to or become middle- and upper-class members of Korean society.
-In turn, the family's upward mobility is in the hands of these moms.
+This process starts as early as children's day care years.
+Once students enter and graduate from elite universities, their chances of reaching a white-collar job increase.
+Manager mothers' parenting is oriented around the future success of their children.
+This becomes an opportunity for the whole family to remain in or join the middle and upper classes.
+In turn, the family's upward mobility is perceived to be in the hands of these mothers.

 This maternal subjectivity is very outraged and pitied.
 Some see these mothers as people who are obsessed and who go beyond social limits to make their children succeed.
 Others regret that these women are in fact preys of the rigid competitive Korean education system.
 The expected ability of mothers managers often promises their full-time status as middle-class housewives with sufficient economic, cultural and social resources.
 This makes working mothers or working-class mothers feel relatively deprived and irresponsible for their children.
 The advent of managing mothers can be defined as creating the modern Korean family.